Dry Eye Strategies for Natural Dry Eye Sufferers

 2. Build Healthy Eye Habits

-3. Follow the 20-20-20 rule: every 20 minutes, look at something 20 feet away for 20 seconds.
+• Follow the 20-20-20 rule: Every 20 minutes, look 20 feet away for 20 seconds to reduce digital strain and dryness.

 3. Use Lubricating Drops or Ointments

-1. Choose preservative-free drops to avoid irritation.
+• Choose preservative-free drops to avoid chemical irritation, especially for frequent use.

 4. Protect Your Eyes from Environmental Stressors